 The King Guide is available everywhere, so we designed our subscriptions to be flexible.
 All subscriptions provide for access from any computer, tablet or phone.
 The single user license allows access from any computer or device from any location and limits access to one person at a time while the site license allows access from an unlimited number of computers or devices.
 A separate license is required for each facility location and we offer discounts for multiple licenses.

-In this update we added a new drug monograph for ERAVACYCLINE.
+In this update we added a new monograph for FOSDENOPTERIN HYDROBROMIDE.